|Purveyors of Early Music|

 About Our Music

 The Jarana and the Requinto

-The Noyse Merchants is currently exploring the astonishing musical wealth of Sephardic music, music carried from Spain (after the expulsion of the Moors and Jews in 1492) to the Ottoman Empire and to North Africa.
+The Noyse Merchants also offers a program highlighting the astonishing musical wealth of Sephardic music, music carried from Spain (after the expulsion of the Moors and Jews in 1492) to the Ottoman Empire and to North Africa.
 The Sephardic sound is medieval with distinct modes - the melancholic sounds that immediately remind us of Spanish, Hebrew, and Gypsy music.
 Since Sephardic music has its roots in the musical traditions of medieval Spain, we thought it appropriate to perform it on early instruments.
 The addition of the violin and chalumeaux (early clarinet) reflects the fact that Sephardic music has adopted the rhythms and tone colors of the various countries where the Sephardim settled.

 See our History of performances.

 Our Early Music group The Noyse Merchants plays Medieval and Renaissance music as well as music from the early Baroque.
 We play music from the 12th through the 17th centuries on historical musical instruments.
 Music from the Middle Ages, the Crusades, music from early Ireland, Scotland and England--essentially popular music from previous centuries.
 Historically-informed performances are supported with research into areas as diverse as musicology, instrument-making, literature, medieval and renaissance studies, and fine arts.

 You might like this page: The Gemshorn - Fact or Fiction?